pascok/dnd-builder/README.md

-##To run the client:
+## To run the client:
-In the project dirctory:
+In the project directory:
 Install typescript:

 `yarn add typescript`